Skip to content

 Key Type Description

 allowManualUrlConfigFallback Boolean (true/false) If true, the user can enter the Operator URL manually in the app.
-Set to false to enforce MDM-provided URL.
+Set to false to enforce the MDM-provided URL.

 Note